heyjaywilson/peakfit/README.md

 1. Clone the repo
 2. Navigate into the repo via the command line
+3. Run `npm install` to install the node modules
-3. Run `npm prepare` to install git hooks
+4. Run `npm prepare` to install git hooks
-4. Open the Xcode project
+5. Open the Xcode project
 5. Remove the template suffix from `PeakFit/Resources/Project.xcconfig.template` so that it is just `PeakFit/Resources/Project.xcconfig`
 6. Set your development team in the `PeakFit/Resources/Project.xcconfig` file
 7. Set the PRODUCT_BUNDLE_IDENTIFIER to one that is unique to your development team